Tartalo: Characteristics

-Tartaro according to folktale tradition is a huge, one-eyed being, are usually cave-dwelling, capturing young folk or those who sought shelter in his cave, and devouring them.
+Tartaro according to folktale tradition is a huge, one-eyed being, usually cave-dwelling, capturing young folk or those who sought shelter in his cave, and devouring them.
 In one oral account, the Tartaro ate one whole sheep each day.

 Themes

 A mystical ring is a common theme in the Tartalo/Tartaro tales.
 In one version, the Tartaro (a prince turned monster who needed a bride to turn back) makes a gift of a ring to a girl, and it turns out to be a "talking ring"; she cuts off her finger to rid herself of it, and the monster.
 Webster noted this ring motif had its parallel in the Celtic (Scottish Gaelic) Conall Cra Bhuidhe ("Conall Yellowclaw"), published by John Francis Campbell, but none to be found in classical sources.

 The motif of the hero blinding Tartaro has both a classical and Celtic (Irish) parallel: Oddyseus blinding the cyclops Polyphemus in Homer's Odyssey and Lug hurling a spear or projectile into the eye of Balor.